 Kenny has maintained and developed software for robotic navigation including path planners and trajectory generators for autonomous quadrotors.
 Previously, he developed software and firmware to integrate, test, and maintain ranging and perception sensors for an autonomous floor cleaner at Brain Corporation.
 As a student at UCSD, he co-developed a vision controlled and target tracking mobile ground robot which won "Best Project" in the UCSD ROS Robotics course.
 He earned his BS in Computer Science from UCSD.

-Frank Bogart, Navigation and Autonomy
+Frank Bogart, AI & Autonomy

 Frank has developed numerous exploration and path-planning algorithms for autonomous robots.
 Previously, he developed a stereo vision based 3D tracking algorithm to assist autonomous UAV landing on a mobile platform for the Navy.
 He was recognized as intern of the year at SPAWAR, a 12,000-person organization.
 His work also includes vision based eye tracking and facial recognition.
 He earned his BS in Computer Science from UCSD.